BlaineDev/431-classes-2022/class02/README.md

 :---: | :------------: | :---: | :--------------: | :----:
 02 | [Slides for Class 02](https://thomaselove.github.io/431-slides-2022/class02.html) | 2022-09-01 | [Quarto for Class 02 slides](https://thomaselove.github.io/431-slides-2022/class02.qmd) | Posted to Zoom at [Canvas](https://canvas.case.edu).

-*To print our RevealJS (HTML) slides to pdf*, [follow these instructions](https://quarto.org/docs/presentations/revealjs/presenting.html#print-to-pdf) using Google Chrome as your browser.
+To print our RevealJS slides to pdf from the HTML Link, [follow these instructions](https://quarto.org/docs/presentations/revealjs/presenting.html#print-to-pdf) using Google Chrome as your browser.

 ## Announcements